Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 04.25.54 UTC
+- WIB: Kamis, 6 November 2025 05.28.55 UTC
-- WITA: Kamis, 6 November 2025 05.25.54 UTC
+- WITA: Kamis, 6 November 2025 06.28.55 UTC
-- WIT: Kamis, 6 November 2025 06.25.54 UTC
+- WIT: Kamis, 6 November 2025 07.28.55 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: attitude
+Kategori: technology